-If our stockholders approve the Amendment, the new plan benefits for our named executive officers, the executive officer group, the non-executive director group and non-executive officer employee group are not determinable.
-For information regarding prior awards made under the Equity Incentive Plan, see the executive compensation and director compensation tables and the "Burn Rate Analysis" included in this proxy statement.
+If our stockholders approve the amendment to the Equity Plan, the new plan benefits for our named executive officers, the executive officer group, the nonexecutive director group and the non-executive officer employee group are not determinable.
+For information regarding prior awards made under the Equity Incentive Plan, see the Executive Compensation and Director Compensation Tables.

-Shares issuable under the Equity Incentive Plan are shares of our common stock, \$0.01 par value per share.
-The closing price of a share of our common stock on March 1, 2011 was \$18.73.
+Shares issuable under the Equity Plan are shares of our common stock, \$0.01 par value per share.
+The closing price of a share of our common stock on March 13, 2013 was \$15.03.